 The multidisciplinary Cleveland Clinic Neurological Institute includes more than 300 medical, surgical and research specialists dedicated to the treatment of adult and pediatric patients with neurological and psychiatric disorders.
 The institute offers a disease-specific, patient focused approach to care.
 Our unique, fully integrated model strengthens our current standard of care, allows us to measure quality and outcomes on a continual basis, and enhances our ability to conduct research.
 U.S. News & World Report’s “America’s Best Hospitals” survey consistently has ranked our neurology and neurosurgery programs among the top 10 in the nation.
-Our neurology, neurosurgery, psychiatry, and pediatric neurology and neurosurgery programs are also ranked best in Ohio.
+Our neurology, neurosurgery, and pediatric neurology and neurosurgery programs are also ranked best in Ohio.

 The institute model allows our patients to better access the care they need through specialized, multidisciplinary, disease-specific centers that integrate the expertise of neurologists, neurosurgeons, psychiatrists, psychologists, neuroradiologists, and others, into the comprehensive care of a single disease.